Your New (Used) GMRS Radio

 This radio was purchased used.
 It was refurbished by an unpaid volunteer in the local neighborhood.
 The GMRS radio refurbishing is sponsored by the El Dorado Amateur Radio Club.
 Refurbished radios are sold only to members of Neighborhood Radio Watches (NRW).

 The radio is sold to you at cost.
 There is no financial profit.
 It is impractical to offer any guarantees on these radios other than to say that they have been tested and performed to specifications when they were sold to you.

-You must obtain an FCC license ($70, soon to be changed to $35) to obtain a call sign.
+You must obtain an FCC license ($70) to obtain a call sign.
 You must use your call sign when using this radio.
 The license and call sign are good for 10 years for everyone in your family.
-There is no test for this license.
+There is no test for the license.

-You need to practice using the radio on the Oak Hill 1 channel every Tuesday evening at 6:30 pm.
-During these practice sessions you will test the Paging alert channel, the Oak Hill 1 channel and practice using correct procedure with the Net Controller and many of your neighbors.
+You need to practice using the radio on the local Neighborhood Radio Watch channel usually once a week in the evenings.
+During these practice sessions you will test the Paging alert channel and practice using correct procedure with the Net Controller and many of your neighbors.
 Following is a description of what the buttons on your radio do:

 S = Scan.
 Click for ON and click again for OFF to start and stop scanning.

 A = Add to or from the Scan List.
 Press to remove a channel from scanning, press again to add it.

 Large, center button: PTT (Push to talk) Hold the button down to talk.
 You must let go of the button to listen.

 Bottom button: Light - Push to turn on the light, push again to turn it off.